Bacteriotherapy: C. difficile

-Administration Methods for C. diff
+Administration methods for C. difficile

-Administration via colonoscopy showed highest rates of successful clearance of C. diff associated diarrhea, indicating that the direct deliverance of healthy bacteria to the site where the majority of C. diff is established is the most successful therapeutic avenue.
-Additional benefits of colonoscopy are recolonization with favorable bacteria, bowel cleaning to rid residual C. diff spores, injection of a larger volume of stool sample than other methods and it allows visualization of the colon to rule out other disease.
+Administration via colonoscopy showed highest rates of successful clearance of C. difficile associated diarrhea, indicating that the direct deliverance of healthy bacteria to the site where the majority of C. difficile is established is the most successful therapeutic avenue.
+Additional benefits of colonoscopy are recolonization with favorable bacteria, bowel cleaning to rid residual C. difficile spores, injection of a larger volume of stool sample than other methods and it allows visualization of the colon to rule out other disease.

 Upper endoscopy and nasogastric tubes are commonly used to avoid performing an endoscopy through an inflamed colon where there is a small risk of perforation.
-Additionally, endoscopy is a slow procedure; however, the disadvantages of the upper endoscopy and nasogastric tube methods are that the sample cannot be inserted directly into the C. diff affected site in the colon and the sample may be degraded before reaching the colon—accounting for its lower resolution rate.
+Additionally, endoscopy is a slow procedure; however, the disadvantages of the upper endoscopy and nasogastric tube methods are that the sample cannot be inserted directly into the C. difficile affected site in the colon and the sample may be degraded before reaching the colon—accounting for its lower resolution rate.
 Enema is a less expensive and less invasive option.